Aaron19960821/Aaron19960821.github.io/_pages/about.md

 # Yuchen Wong

-My name is Yuchen Wong, currently a software engineer in Microsoft Edge team.
+My name is Yuchen Wong, currently a master student at **National Taiwan University** and working on computer graphics and computational photography.
+Before going to Taiwan, I was a software engineer at **Microsoft**.
 In my spare time, I love [Arsenal](https://www.arsenal.com/), [Ai Haibara](https://www.detectiveconanworld.com/wiki/Ai_Haibara) and Pokemon.

 ## Projects

+### BubbleScript(2019.11-2020.1)
+- Investigate different papers in bubble modeling in SCA and Siggraph proceddings.
+- Implement bubble simulation algorithms based on **Shallow Water Framework**.
+- Deploy it on VR Platform(To be continue).

 ### Extension Framework in Edge Android(2019.1-2019.6)
 - Let chromium extensions run on Edge Android.